 It is important that family mediators are articulate and interested in people, with excellent communication and listening skills.
 It is desirable that they have a qualification or experience in a related field.
 They are expected to be able to work at degree level (SCQF level 9) and to be computer literate.
-Participants need to have a practice base in a local Relationships Scotland service.
-Selection is carried out by our affiliated local services who recruit according to their need for more mediators.
+The selection criteria can be found in our Course Guide.

-Yes, local services follow a formal selection process which includes the completion of an application form and an interview.
+Yes, Member Services follow a formal selection process which includes the completion of an application form and an interview.
 For the Certificate in Family Mediation (Accredited) this usually takes place in Spring, however Member Services would recruit according to their need for more mediators.

-Our training is delivered by qualified and experienced mediators and trainers from the national office or the Relationships Scotland network.
+Our training is delivered by qualified and experienced mediators and trainers from the National Office or the Relationships Scotland network.
 We also bring in specialist presenters where appropriate.

-The second stage, the CFM (R), is a combination of service based practice learning, including a minimum of 30 hours mediation practice, distance learning including self-directed reading and attendance at two Continuing Professional Development events.
-Mediators evidence their learning through written work and mediation practice.
+The second stage, the Certificate in Family Mediation (Registered), is a combination of service based practice learning, including a minimum of 30 hours mediation practice and supervision; distance learning, including self-directed reading; and attendance at two Continuing Professional Development events.
+Mediators evidence their learning through written work, mediation practice and a Registration Panel.
 An estimated 250 hours of work is required over a period of 18 to 24 months.

-Both stages of the training are part time and a significant proportion of it is distance learning, providing a great deal of flexibility.
-The CFM(A) facilitated learning takes place on weekend dates that are fixed and it is important that everyone participates in these.
-The service-based learning can be arranged with the Member Service.
-Mediation is offered during the day although it can be offered to clients in the evenings and at weekends, as well as through the day.
-It may be necessary to be available on a week day for meetings (such as induction) in the local service.
+Both stages of the training are part-time and a significant proportion of it is distance learning, providing a great deal of flexibility.
+The Certificate in Family Mediation (Accredited) training events take place on weekend dates that are fixed and it is important that everyone participates in these.
+The service-based practice learning can be arranged with the Member Service.
+Mediation is offered during the day although it can be offered to clients in the evenings and at weekends depending on the Member Service.
+Mediators need to be flexible and available for practice, supervision and meetings.

-The training has professional validation from the College of Mediators and academic credit rating from Napier University (25 credits at SCQF level 9 for each stage).
+The training has professional validation from the College of Mediators and academic credit rating from Edinburgh Napier University (25 credits at SCQF level 9 for each stage).

-Upon successful completion of the CFM(A) mediators achieve Accredited mediator status with Relationships Scotland and are eligible to solo mediate within the local service.
-Upon successful completion of the CFM (R) mediators achieve Registered mediator status with Relationships Scotland.
-Accredited and Registered mediators are protected under the Civil Evidence (Family Mediation) (Scotland) Act 1995 and are eligible to join the Scottish Mediation Network Register of Mediators.
+Upon successful completion of the Certificate in Family Mediation (Accredited) mediators achieve Accredited mediator status with Relationships Scotland and are eligible to solo mediate within the Member Service.
+Upon successful completion of the Certificate in Family Mediation (Registered) mediators achieve Registered mediator status with Relationships Scotland.
+Accredited and Registered mediators are protected under the Civil Evidence (Family Mediation) (Scotland) Act 1995 and are eligible to join the Scottish Mediation Register of Mediators.